neuroidss/lab-governance/People and Partners.md

  - Facilitating Dev learning workshops
  - Providing guidance on How and What to learn on request from @FreeFloatingDev

-### Gardener - Cassus
-**Purpose**: Partners are aware of their growth needs and opportunities

-**Accountabilities**:
- - Talking with Partners about their growth needs and opportunities
- - Recommending growth opportunities to Partners

 ### Tool developer - Cassus
 Purpose: Smooth and fast HR processes